flq/reactive-loop/docs/api/addApp.md

 * If the function starts with either **refine** or **monitor** it will be treated as a state refinement.
 * If the function starts with **dispatch** its return value will be treated as an observable of actions.

+## Mounting into a subspace of the state object

+If you intend to run multiple instances of the same app, it will be useful to specify a mount point for your app.
+This means that all app funcs of said app will receive the property specified as mount point from the state object, and will also only be able to update the object accessible through that property on the state object.

+    function app(mount) {
+      return (ctx) => {
+        return {
+          mount() { return mount; }
+          ...
+        }
+      };
+    }

+    const app = appBuilder()
+      .addApp(app('firstInstance'))
+      .addApp(app('secondInstance'))
+      .build();

+    // Giving a state object like:
+    {
+      firstInstance: {},
+      secondInstance: {}
+    }

+reactive-loop ensures that the properties are initialized to empty objects if nothing has been provided by giving a fitting initial state.

 ## Sample 1

     function launchApp() {